jairsjunior/kafka-ims/kafka-ims-java/README.md

   * kafka-ims-common-\<version\>.jar
   * kafka-ims-java-\<version\>.jar

+Note that these jars are deployed by installing kafka-ims-java-\<version\>.noarch.rpm on brokers.

 * Start the brokers with following JAAS configuration.
 IMS token validation URL depends on the environment.